layaxx/bambirds-situation-editor/README.md

 - Allow adding new Objects (not just duplicating existing objects)
 - Maybe scaling should be applied and reset when deselecting objects?
+- scaling of multiple objects does not work well when used with multiplier (Ctrl key)
 - Case Based Reasoning Visualizations:
   - Edit cases